cikay/messaging_fastapi/README.md

 `conversationgroup/create` endpoint and fill the other fields, grab the created conversation group id from response, it is needed to send a message

+Websocket added but it is not related with the above endpoints.
+There is no authentication feature in to send a message by websocket endpoint.

+In order to use sending message go to `/` endpoint and enter the conversation group id and hit the connect button to have a connection

+Then fill the text input and hit the send button.
+To see whether the message is sent to all clients open the same endpoint in a different browser and send another message.
+The conversation group id should the same to see the message that are sent by the other clients